TomBener/blog-hugo/themes/zzo/README.md

 # Zzo theme for Hugo

+🚨🚨🚨Minimum Hugo version changed to 0.60.0.
+This version changed the markdown rendering library, so if you are using an older version, it may not be compatible.🚨🚨🚨

 Thank you for click me!.
 Zzo theme is a blog theme powered by Hugo with free(always), and many features.

 ## Table of contents